Ethical marketing might seem like a contradictory concept at first. Yet, there are plenty of ethical marketing examples around.

 Faguo is involved in several initiatives.
 The brand promotes reduced consumerism, plants trees when purchases are made, and encourages recycling.

-The Make Friday Green Again project is about spreading awareness of the environmental impact of huge sales.
+One example of ethical marketing we can pinpoint is The Make Friday Green Again project, whose goal is to spread awareness of the environmental impact of huge sales like Black Friday:

 And finally, accountability.

 Faguo takes its environmental responsibility seriously.
-The brand has maintained a carbon footprint report (more info), which tracks the progress they’ve made towards achieving carbon neutral status.
+The company has maintained a carbon footprint report (more info), which tracks the progress they’ve made towards achieving carbon neutral status.

 Customers also can learn how each aspect of Faguo’s operations contributes to the overall carbon footprint with website content like this: